unknown321/wampy/MAKING_OF.md

 be partly seen in iPods (no physical track control buttons, only volume cradle), but in Walkmans ignore it.
 Physical buttons are on right side, but virtual buttons are off by 90°. `Next` button works out somehow, but `Prev` is wrong.
 I know, it sounds weird, but it feels just right in Wampy with swapped buttons; they work like they should.

+Volume cradle is not affected by this option, because there is a tactile bump on VolUp.
+Swapping these buttons breaks your muscle memory.

 **Clock** finally came back.
 The reason it was missing in original firmware is simple: there are so many important indicators and not much space left.
 You can toggle disabled/hidden ones in GammaRay.
 Thankfully there is no designer